Last updated

 Introduction

-Redocly CLI can identify and report on problems found in OpenAPI descriptions.
-This helps you avoid bugs and make API descriptions more consistent.
+Redocly CLI can identify and report on problems found in OpenAPI or Arazzo descriptions.
+This helps you avoid bugs and make API or Arazzo descriptions more consistent.

 The lint command reports on problems and executes preprocessors and rules.
 Unlike the bundle command, lint doesn't execute decorators.